openlibraryenvironment/mod-rs/README.md

 particularly true when performing operations like cancel).
 Please don't treat mod-rs like a dumb store - it's absolutely doing work, and you should consider it an application level "service" rather than a dumb data storage tool.

-# I'm a backend developer, where should I start
+# I'm a backend developer, where should I start?

 ## Probably with the domain model